zulqarnainchishti/data-structures/linear/direct/array-list/README.md

-# C-ArrayList: A Dynamic Array Abstract Data Type in C
+# ArrayList: A Dynamic Array Abstract Data Type in C

 ## Overview

-C-ArrayList is a robust and feature-rich implementation of a dynamic array (often called an ArrayList in other languages) as an Abstract Data Type (ADT) in C. Designed for educational clarity and practical utility, it provides a flexible, resizable array structure capable of storing integer elements.
+ArrayList is a robust and feature-rich implementation of a dynamic array (often called an ArrayList in other languages) as an Abstract Data Type (ADT) in C. Designed for educational clarity and practical utility, it provides a flexible, resizable array structure capable of storing integer elements.
 This project serves as a comprehensive example of data structure implementation in pure C, covering fundamental array operations, various search and sort algorithms, and functional programming paradigms.

 ## Table of Contents